APJansen/TDUr/README.md

 ![plot](./images/StrategyExamples.png)

 On the left board it's red's turn to move, with a throw of 2 (as indicated in the rightmost yellow squares).
-Red can move 3 stones, which we label by the coordinate of the stone that is moved:
+Red can move 3 stones, labelled by the coordinate of the stone that is moved these are:
 - h3 moves that stone to the finish
 - c3 moves to a rosette, giving another turn
 - d2 captures the opponent's most advanced stone on f2